-Self-awareness: This is self-confidence, and the ability to read your own emotions and recognise their impact while using gut feeling to guide decisions.
+Self-awareness: This is self-confidence, and the ability to read your own emotions and

 Self (Regulation) Management: This is self-discipline, including controlling your emotions and impulses, and adapting to changing circumstances.

-Motivation (Personal drive): The desire, effort, drive or the passion you display for any endeavour you undertake.
+Motivation (Personal drive): The desire, effort, drive or the passion you display for any

 Empathy: The ability to sense, understand, and react to others’ emotions, showing unconditional caring for yourself, but mainly for others.

 Social (Skills) or Relationship Management: Comprehending social networks -congruency and un-conditioning of the mind in relationships, valuing honesty and ethics; and the ability to inspire, influence, and interact interpersonally whilst managing conflict.

 WHY IS YOUR CAREER SUCCESS MORE DEPENDENT ON YOUR EQ THAN YOUR IQ?